mirranet/mirranet/README.md

-- 👋 Hi, I’m mirranet.
-- 👀 I’m interested in different projects.
+Hello, I'm junior Java, but i know other languages Such as Python, C++ and I'm full stack developer
-- 💞️ I’ll be happy to collaborate with you.
+I'm glad to collaborate with you, bro
-- 📫 How to reach me vk @kgyrx
+- How to reach me?
+ Telegram: @Loshara_oi
+ Vk: @kgyrx
+ Gmail: obovsensamp@gmail.com

 <!---
 mirranet/mirranet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.